Why and How to Install Bar Ends On A Mountain Bike

 Installing bar ends-A detailed guide for mountain bikers

 Now that you know about bar ends, especially how they look, let’s move on to the next question.
 Do you know how to install them on a mountain bike?
 The truth is that having a bar end mounted on your MTB is not always easy.
 You should make sure they fit tightly.
-Our experience with mountain bikes means you will never go wrong with these accessories after reading this post.

 For someone who has just acquired a new pair of bar ends, the following installation guide should help you get started: